VCHSRobots/Pixel_Clock_2025/README.md

 > Older clocks can also be reset using these same commands with `admin`.
 >
 > In **Setup Mode**, the clock creates its own WiFi Access Point.
 Connect to this network (no password required) using your phone or computer.
 You will be automatically redirected to a configuration page where you can select your local WiFi network, enter the password, and give your clock a custom name.
+>
+> ### Getting Started
+> Once the clock connects to the internet, it will automatically synchronize the time.
+You can then modify the clock's settings through the web interface.
+>
+> **Finding the IP Address**: On power-up, or when you press the button for about 1 second, the clock will scroll its assigned IP address.
+Enter this IP into your browser to access the configuration page.
+From there, you can modify all settings (except the device name).
+>
+> > [!NOTE]
+> > Older clocks do not have a button.
+To see the IP address scroll on these devices, simply cycle the power.

 ## Features